yapjoonsiong/tp/docs/UserGuide.md

 * `This semester's CAP: 4.25`

+NOTE: Modules with a credit value of 0 will not be calculated towards overall CAP.

 ### View all CAP : `allcap`

 Shows the CAP for all semesters and aggregated CAP.